Meet the Staff

 a more complete list of the various issues with which our clinicians

-Master of Social Work, (1980), Virginia Commonwealth University, Post-Graduate Externship in Structural Family Therapy and Licensed Clinical Social Worker for Virginia since 1987.
-She was Lead Social Worker and Assistant Professor of Social Work for UVA Health System for many years and earned the Social Work Administrator in Health Care award from the Virginia Society of Social Work Administrators in Healthcare in 1995.
-Ms. Wilson has been in the FEAP since 1998 and has extensive clinical experience in bio/psycho/social assessment, health and disability issues, elder caregiving and long term care, stress management, depression, midlife transitions, anger management, worksite and manager consultations, and critical incident management.
-Member National Association of Social Workers, National Association of Professional Geriatric Care Managers and Employee Assistance Professionals Association.
+Master of Social Work, (1980), Virginia Commonwealth University, Post-Graduate Externship in Structural Family Therapy and Licensed Clinical Social Worker in Virginia since 1987.
+Ms. Wilson was a manager of Social Work at UVAHS for many years earning the Social Work Administrator in Health Care award from the Virginia Society of Social Work Administrators in Health Care in 1995.
+Ms. Wilson has been with FEAP since 1998, is a Certified Employee Assistance Professional and a Geriatric Care Manager.
+Ms. Wilson has extensive clinical experience in bio/psycho/social assessment, health and disability issues, eldercare and long term care planning, stress management, parenting, substance abuse, midlife transitions, retirement planning, and with worksite and manager consultations.
+Member National Association of Social Workers, National Association of Professional Geriatric Care Managers, International Association of Employee Assistance Professionals in Education, and the Employee Assistance Professionals Association.

 Rebecca Mason, MSN, RN, CS, CEAP

 Master of Science in Nursing (1992), University of Virginia; Bachelor of Science in nursing (1978), University of North Carolina.
 Certified as an Employee Assistance Professional and as a Clinical Specialist in Adult Psychiatric and Mental Health Nursing.
 Extensive experience with substance abuse assessment, intervention and treatment, particularly among Health Care Professionals.
-Additional experience helping employees deal with acute and chronic mental illness, medical problems affecting job, trauma and crisis management, department/managerial consultation, job-related stress and disability.
-Member of the Virginia Department of Health Professionals, Health Practitioner Intervention, Member of the American and Virginia Nurses Association and Employee Assistance Professionals.
+Additional experience helping employees improve interpersonal/communication skills, manage stress, deal with trauma, anxiety, depression and crisis.
+Member of the American and Virginia Nurses Association, American Psychiatric Nurses Association and Employee Assistance Professionals.